Select 9 credits from the following courses:

 This course examines the reemergence of Europe in the fourteenth century as a center for political, intellectual, economic, and artistic developments.
 It also explores the religious, political, and social upheavals of the sixteenth and seventeenth centuries by focusing on the split between Protestants and Catholics, the development of powerful nation states, and the newly emerging "scientific" theories of the era.
 Prerequisites: one HIST course and COMP 2000 or COMP 2020 or COMP 2000H.

-HIST 3450 - Enlightenment and Revolution in Europe (3 credits)
+HIST 3450 - History of American Immigration (3 credits)

 HUMN 4400 - Issues in Latin American Development and Sustainability (3 credits)